 2. Dump the menu dogs.

-If you have done a menu engineering exercise and understand where each menu item falls in stratification (star, plowhorse, puzzle, or dog), then take the dogs off and do not replace them.
+If you've done a menu engineering exercise and understand where each menu item falls in stratification (star, plowhorse, puzzle, or dog), then take the dogs off and don't replace them.

 Don't feel compelled to keep your menu the same size.
 Dogs on your menu are in that category because they are not popular and they do not contribute to profitability.
-Keeping a menu item around that doesn't sell or really do anything is like paying a person to stand in the corner and do nothing…not a smart business move.
+Keeping a menu item around that doesn't sell or really do anything is like paying a person to stand in the corner and do nothing.

 3. Hire better talent.